HI-CHUUU/UMBC-CMSC447-DOORDASH/README.md

 * **Option B:** Use two different browsers (e.g., Chrome for Customer, Firefox for Dasher).

 ### Workflow Example
-1.  **Registration:** A new user registers as a "Restaurant Owner" and claims "The Halal Shack."
+1.  **Registration:** A new user registers as a "Restaurant Owner" and claims "The Halal Shack".
 2.  **Approval:** Log in as Admin.
 Navigate to the Admin Panel and locate the "Pending Restaurant Approvals" table.
-Click "Approve."
+Click "Approve".
+3.  **Menu Edit:** The approved Restaurant Owner logs in, scrolls to "Manage Menu," and adds a new item.
-3.  **Ordering:** Log in as a Customer.
-Add items to cart, select "Susquehanna Hall," and checkout.
+4.  **Ordering:** Log in as a Customer.
+Add the new item to the cart, select "Susquehanna Hall," and checkout.
-4.  **Fulfillment:** Log in as the (now approved) Restaurant Owner.
-Accept the pending order and mark it as "Ready."
+5.  **Fulfillment:** The Restaurant Owner accepts the pending order and marks it as "Ready".
-5.  **Delivery:** Log in as an approved Dasher.
-Toggle status to "Online," accept the delivery, and mark it as "Delivered."
+6.  **Delivery:** An approved Dasher toggles status to "Online," accepts the delivery, and marks it as "Delivered".
+7.  **Verification:** The Customer Dashboard updates automatically to show the "Delivered" status and the final delivery timestamp.

 ## Troubleshooting

 **Issue: "Weird Characters" or Glitchy Text**
 * **Fix:** Ensure your browser is interpreting the page as UTF-8.
-This project forces `Content-Type: text/html; charset=utf-8` in `config.php`.
+This project forces `Content-Type: text/html; charset=utf-8` in `config.php` to handle emojis and special characters.
 Try a hard refresh (Ctrl+F5) to clear cached headers.

 **Issue: Admin/Dasher Login Loops**
 * **Fix:** PHP sessions cannot handle multiple users in the same browser tab context.
 You must use an Incognito window or a different browser to log in as a second user simultaneously.